mlees0209/gmt/doc/rst/source/cookbook/file-formats.rst

 that buffer.
 This further depends on the precision of your data and the format used.
 For instance, if each data value requires 10 bytes separated by a tab or space then you may be able to read ASCII tables with up to ~375 columns.
 More bytes per number means fewer columns.
-No similar limitation apply to the number of rows in a file.
+No similar limitation applies to the number of rows in a file.

 Optional file header records
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^